cs3157-borowski/recitations/recitation_1/git.md

 Let's begin to reconcile these differences step by step.
 Starting with #2 (since we went over #1 above).
 If you were following closely (which we really hope you are) this process is quite simple though you to resolve a lot of these differences.

 1. Since your branch is created from your local repository, you will need to 'upload' your branch to your remote repository.
 Run `git push origin <insert-branch-name>`
-2. Now, go back to your remote repository (github.com) and refresh the page, you should see in a yellow-box 'Compare & pull request', click that.
+2. Now, go back to your remote repository (github.com) and refresh the page, you should see in a yellow-box 'Compare & pull request'.

+What is a pull request?

+## Pull Requests
+Pull requests are great for those of you that are working in pairs but even for those of you that are working alone they can be incredibly helpful.
+Pull requests erssentially allow you to propoes the changes that you made on your own branch to be merged with another, probably, master branch.

+If you clicked 'Compare & pull request', you should be prompted to create a title and leave a comment for your pull request. ***Everyone*** in your repository will see this.
+This pull request allows other members to see the changes you made on your branch (that you cloned from the master branch) and decide whether they want to **merge** these changes onto the ***master branch***.
+It is best practice that you run and test your code before you make your PR, as your can assure that your master branch is good-functioning code and your sub-branches are for developing.

+PR are a great tool, read more about them [here](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests).

 # *edits end here*